 - Dry Hair and Skin

 If you have been experiencing dry hair and skin despite using shampoos, conditioners, and moisturizers, it might be because of hard water.
-Instead of nourishing your skin and hair, hard water dries them out because of its high mineral content.
+Hard water dries them out instead of nourishing your skin and hair because of their high mineral content.
 In addition, some soaps and shampoos do not dissolve well in hard water, which leaves a residue on your skin, making it dry, itchy, and possibly more inflamed.

 - Sink and Shower Stains